Are you looking for a monk fruit cookie recipe – or maybe an almond flour cookie recipe? If so, you’re in the right place.

 Honeyville Almond Flour:

 I have tried many almond flours and Honeyville’s Blanched Almond Flour takes the gluten-free cake.
 The flour has such a nice texture and bakes up really nice each and every time.
 Some almond flours taste gritty and leave a bad aftertaste, but Honeyville offers up a smooth, soft texture with no bad aftertaste.
 I use it almost exclusively when my recipe calls for almond flour.
 (Don’t use Bob’s Red Mill’s almond flour – it’s just not the same).
+(Read more about almond flour baking.)

 The great thing about almond flour is that it is low in sugar and carbohydrates but high in fat and protein.
 It has a low glycemic index ranking so it’s great for diabetics or others who need or want to watch their sugar intake.